viam-devrel/viamcodelabs/site/viamguides/src/securibot/securibot.md

 Duration: 5

 The Viam office currently uses a fob system to unlock a security door.
 By adding computer vision and facial recognition, we can verify that specific individuals are authorized to enter and automatically unlock the door.
-In this setup, a webcam is mounted above the door to detect faces.
+In this setup, a webcam can be mounted above the door to detect faces.
 When an authorized face is recognized, a servo waves a heated pad in front of a PIR motion sensor (originally intended for people leaving the office) to trigger the door to unlock.

 Your door setup may differ, so this section may need to be adjusted based on your specific configuration.

 ### Add your servo

-1. **Review the wiring diagram**: The servo can be controlled via a GPIO pin on the Raspberry Pi.
-Refer to the following wiring diagram to see how to connect the Raspberry Pi to the servo, using the breadboard and also resistors to control the flow of electricity.
-The breadboard simplifies the wiring process by providing a secure platform to connect components without soldering.
+1. **Wire the servo to the Raspberry Pi**: The servo can be controlled via a GPIO pin on the Raspberry Pi.
+Refer to the following wiring diagram to connect the Raspberry Pi to the servo and heated pad.

    ![wiring diagram](assets/securibot_bb.png)